 Morgan & Morgan attorney Michael Goetz was recently appointed to the Plaintiffs’ Steering Committee for litigation against companies that manufactured much-maligned transvaginal mesh.
 Judge Goodwin, based in Charleston, named distinguished attorneys from around the United States to serve on a committee to coordinate the prosecution of personal injury claims involving transvaginal mesh, and Goetz was one of those chosen for his experience in handling such matters.
 This selection illustrates the in-depth knowledge of Morgan & Morgan attorneys in vaginal mesh litigation.

 Although transvaginal mesh was originally intended to prevent serious pain and discomfort for women, it has allegedly done just the opposite.
 If you or a loved one has experienced painful complications due to vaginal mesh implants, you may be able to seek compensation through a vaginal mesh lawsuit for medical bills (present and future), lost wages, and pain and suffering.
-Do not hesitate to contact an experienced vaginal mesh lawyer by filling out the free, no-obligation form on the right.
+Do not hesitate to contact an experienced vaginal mesh lawyer by filling out our free, no-obligation form today.